peguimasid/precollege-math/coursepages/algebra-1/README.md

 ## Notes:

+- [Class 3 - Multiplying Binomials](https://youtu.be/T9MA2t3dP_w): FOIL (First, Inner, Outer, Last) is a commonly taught method for multiplying 2 binomials together.
+However, it is important to understand the math that goes on behind FOIL.
+FOIL is just using the distributive property to multiply the monomials within the first binomial by the second binomial.
+See [this video](https://youtu.be/PQ2W_0r4t2s) from Wrath of Math for more details.
-- Class 4, questions 47-59: An easier method for factoring equations where the leading coefficient is not 1 is the X method(AKA the diamond method), as seen in [this clip](https://youtu.be/u2CFHYJWS60?t=1590) from Professor Leonard.
+- [Class 4 - Factoring Algebraic Expressions Part 1](https://youtu.be/YOT7LMiyFDs&t=2410) (questions 47-59): An easier method for factoring equations where the leading coefficient is not 1 is the X method(AKA the diamond method), as seen in [this clip](https://youtu.be/u2CFHYJWS60?t=1590) from Professor Leonard.